J-Haze/etch-a-sketch/README.md

 ## Etch-a-Sketch
 This is a browser version of the popular toy: The Etch A Sketch

 🔗 **Live preview** of the app is [here](https://j-haze.github.io/etch-a-sketch/).

-### Purpose: ###
-The purpose of this project was to create a fun interactive app while allowing me to expand upon my Web Development skills.

 ### Built With: ###